Bijan-K/bijan-k/README.md

 Delighted to have you here.

 I'll keep it brief.
 I’m a software engineer with a passion for machines and experience in web and AI development.
-I'm a forward-thinking individual and I would love to make AI products that are fun/useful, as well as research it in order to understand/utilise it more effectively.
+I'm a forward-thinking individual passionate about creating AI products that are both fun and useful.
+I also aim to research AI to further deepen my understanding and enhance its practical applications.

 > I am currently a prospective student seeking to continue my education aboard.

 I have organized most of my public repositories in this manner:

-< Name of Framework > - < Project Name >
+< Name of Framework > - < Name of Project >

 Some of the Technologies I am familiar with: